We offer one-year, salaried fellowships at NNSA program and site offices across the nation.

 Professional growth is critical to our fellows.
 Development activities typically include:

-- Participation in the year-long NNSA Aspiring Leadership Certification Program.
+- Participation in the year-long NNSA Aspiring Leader Certification Program.

 - An invitation to the Nuclear Security Enterprise event to meet with national security stakeholders, such as the House Armed Services committee.

 - Attendance to a Career Development Workshop plus NNSA career fairs, where fellows gain practical guidance for their post-fellowship careers.

 - Tours of DOE sites, laboratories, and other historical and landmark sites.